Victoria Falls

 Victoria Falls (Lozi: Mosi-oa-Tunya, "Thundering Smoke/Smoke that Rises"; Tonga: Shungu Namutitima, "Boiling Water") is a waterfall on the Zambezi River, located on the border between Zambia and Zimbabwe.
 It is one of the world's largest waterfalls, with a width of 1,708 m (5,604 ft).
 The region around it has a high degree of biodiversity in both plants and animals.

 Archaeology and oral history describe a long record of African knowledge of the site.
-Although known to some European geographers before the 19th century, Scottish missionary David Livingstone identified the falls in 1855, naming them Victoria Falls after Queen Victoria.
+Although known to some European geographers before the 19th century, Scottish missionary David Livingstone was introduced to the falls in 1855, naming them Victoria Falls after Queen Victoria.
 Since the mid-20th century, the site has been a major tourist destination.
 Zambia and Zimbabwe both have national parks and tourism infrastructure at the site.
 Research in the late 2010s found that precipitation variability due to climate change is likely to alter the character of the falls.

+Aerial view of Victoria Falls on the Zambezi River, in Spring.

 Name origins

 David Livingstone was the first European recorded to have viewed the falls on 16 November 1855, from an island now known as Livingstone Island, one of two land masses in the middle of the river, immediately upstream from the falls near the Zambian shore.
-Livingstone named his sighting in honour of Queen Victoria, but the Lozi language name, Mosi-oa-Tunya—"The Smoke That Thunders"—continues in common usage.
-The World Heritage List officially recognises both names.
-Livingstone also cited an older name, Seongo or Chongwe, which means "The Place of the Rainbow", as a result of the constant spray.
+Livingstone named his sighting in honour of Queen Victoria, but the Lozi language name Mosi-oa-Tunya, meaning "the smoke that thunders", continues in common usage.
+Both names are recognised in the World Heritage List.
+Livingstone also referred to the older names Seongo and Chongwe, which mean "the place of the rainbow".

 The nearby national park in Zambia is named Mosi-oa-Tunya, whereas the national park and town on the Zimbabwean shore are both named Victoria Falls.